lin-123/mock-vue/wiki/scope.md

 > clear all the memery of this vm
 > so should bind this vm values to api

+- [x] just delete some value. dont know how to detect

 ## [f1ed54bc8] nest controller

 > multiple root controllers page can exist in one page